TheOdinProject/curriculum/intermediate_html_css/forms/form_validations.md

 </p>
 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script>

 First of all, we target any valid inputs and give them a green border.
-Our email and URL inputs initially have a green border since they are not required fields and are valid.
+Our email and URL inputs initially have a green border since they are not (required?) fields and are valid.

 When a field is invalid, we give it a red border instead.
 Try entering an invalid email address and URL to see how this looks.